By Stacy Zemon

 What’s the real reason that you do so much for our industry, Mike?

-“The real reason I do the seminars and write articles is because I want to leave a mark and this is, I believe, the best way I can do it.
+“The real reason I do the seminars and write articles is that I want to leave a mark and this is, I believe, the best way I can do it.
 I have a message that I know now has helped a lot of people.
 When someone writes me or stops me at an industry convention and says, ‘you’ve helped my business,’ that means the world to me.”

 Elite Entertainment has been selected by TheKnot.com and WeddingWire.com as a top Entertainment company in the country.
 What Mike is most proud of is that his own company exemplifies the message he has been preaching to the DJ Industry for years: There IS a way to combine Quality and Quantity.